joshbasho/enhanced-recurring-tasks-for-notion/README.md

 "Enhanced Recurring Tasks for Notion" is an application designed to offer flexible recurring task management within Notion.
 Unlike the default recurring tasks in Notion that follow a strict schedule, this application allows tasks to recur based on their completion date.

+For example, let's say you have task on you board for "Clip Dog's Nails" that you want to recur every week.
+If you were using a Notion's recurring option, you'd have to set it to recur on an exact schedule.
+For example, you could set it to create a new task every Saturday.

+This is mostly fine, but what if you fall behind and end up clipping your dog's nails on Thursday?
+The task will still be created on Saturday, despite only having clipped your dog's nails a couple days ago.

+With "Enhanced Recurring Tasks for Notion", you can instead set this task to recur based on the completion date.
+If you fall behind and don't clip your dog's nails until Thursday, the next task for clipping your dog's nails won't be created until the following Thursday.

 ## Purpose

-This application is best for managing tasks that do not adhere to a strict schedule.
+This application solves a pretty niche use case.
+It's best for managing tasks that do not adhere to a strict schedule.
 I peronsally use it for personal tasks (especially cleaning) where the interval I want it to repeat is more of a goal than a fixed schedule.

-For example, I try to clip my dog's nails every week, but often fall behind.
-I'd rather the task recur from the day it was actually completed, rather than piling up unnecessary reminders or duplicates.
+The main impetus behind this is that I don't like tasks cluttering up my board.
+If there's something I only need to do every two weeks, I want it totally off my radar for the next two weeks, regardless of when I complete it.

 ## How It Works